Blackpool Man Jailed for Life Over Fatal Stabbing of Partner

-Donald Payne, 62, of Dinmore Avenue, Blackpool, was sentenced at Preston Crown Court to life and must serve at least 12 years before he is able to apply for parole after admitting to the manslaughter of Simone Ambler in March 2021.
+Donald Payne, 62, from Dinmore Avenue, Blackpool, was locked up for life at Preston Crown Court yesterday.
+He must serve a minimum of 12 years before he can even think about parole.
+Payne admitted manslaughter over the stabbing death of his partner, Simone Ambler, in March 2021.

-Following consultation with the Crown Prosecution Service, a guilty plea of manslaughter – diminished responsibility, was accepted by the court.
+Initially charged with murder, the Crown Prosecution Service later accepted a guilty plea of manslaughter due to diminished responsibility.

-Det Ch Insp Jane Webb, of Lancashire Police’s Force Major Investigation Team, said: “This is a truly tragic case where the victim, Simone Ambler, lost her life after a violent assault from Donald Payne.
+“This is a truly tragic case where the victim, Simone Ambler, lost her life after a violent assault from Donald Payne,” said Detective Chief Inspector Jane Webb of Lancashire Police’s Force Major Investigation Team.

 “My thoughts remain with Miss Ambler’s family, who have been left devastated by her passing.
-I hope today’s sentencing gives them some closure and allows them, in some way, to move forward.
+I hope today’s sentencing gives them some closure and helps them move forward.

-“I would like to praise the professionalism of my colleagues who were initially met with a devastating scene as well as the diligent work from investigating officers.
-As ever, I would also like to thank colleagues at the CPS for their support with this case.”
+“I’d also like to commend the professionalism of my colleagues who faced a devastating scene, and the diligent work from investigating officers.
+Thanks also to the CPS for their support in this case.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.